What Does It Mean

 JM: Yes.

 C: Well, that can be.
-We know it's

 possible.

-Sometime later, in an assignment about how she
+Sometime later, in an assignment

 saw people at age 10, she wrote: "I felt I had more control over myself